CodyNinja1/TMIBruteforceGUI/README.md

 After Python is done installing or you already have Python, press the big green `Code` button on this page -> Click `Download ZIP`, extract the ZIP into a folder

-After you've done that, open your cmd/terminal in the extracted folder and type `pip install -r requirements.txt` (or `python -m pip install -r requirements.txt` if pip doesn't work in your cmd/terminal, after those are done installing you can open TMInterface.
+After you've done that, open your cmd/terminal in the extracted folder and type `pip install -r requirements.txt` (or `py -m pip install -r requirements.txt` if pip doesn't work in your cmd/terminal, after those are done installing you can open TMInterface.

 Open the `bf_gui.py` file (with python), now you should have a GUI on your screen!
 Select your bruteforce goal of choice, change the settings and validate a replay.
 Happy bruteforcing! :partying_face: